 Authors are responsible for the accuracy and completeness of their references and for correct text citation.
+A maximum of 50 references will be accepted in most cases.
 Number references in the order they appear in the text; do not alphabetize.
 In text, tables, and legends, identify references with superscript Arabic numerals.
 When listing references, follow AMA style and abbreviate names of journals according to the journals list in PubMed.
-List all authors and/or editors up to 6; if more than 6, list the first 3 followed by “et al.” Note: Journal references should include the issue number in parentheses after the volume number.
+List all authors and/or editors up to six; if more than six, list the first three followed by “et al.” Note: Journal references should include the issue number in parentheses after the volume number.

 Examples of reference style:

 1. Garbutt JM, Banister C, Spitznagel E, Piccirillo JF.
 Amoxicillin for acute rhinosinusitis: a randomized controlled trial.
 JAMA.
 2012;307(7):685-692.

 2. Steinbrook R, Ross JS.
 "Transparency reports" on industry payments to physicians and teaching hospitals [published online February 14, 2012].
 JAMA. doi:10.1001/jama.2012.211.

 3. Centers for Medicare & Medicaid Services.
 CMS proposals to implement certain disclosure provisions of the Affordable Care Act.http://www.cms.gov/apps/media/press/factsheet.asp?Counter=4221.
 Accessed January 30, 2012.

 4. McPhee SJ, Winker MA, Rabow MW, Pantilat SZ, Markowitz AJ, eds.
 Care at the Close of Life: Evidence and Experience.
 New York, NY: McGraw Hill Medical; 2011.